 “I think we should share the Command phrases with each other, Lightsong,” Blushweaver said.
 “So that we each have all four, just in case.”

 He didn’t say anything.

 Eventually, she turned away from him, looking at the people in their colorful clothing, clogging the benches and seats below.
-They walked in silence for a short time longer.

 “My, my,” Blushweaver finally said, “quite the crowd.
 And so few of them paying attention to me.
 Quite rude of them, wouldn’t you say?”